Cray-HPE/docs-csm/operations/node_management/Disable_Nodes.md

     ID = "x5000c1s0b1n2"
     ```

 After changing the state of nodes, be cautious when powering them on/off.
-The preferred method for safely powering them on/off is via the Boot Orchestration Service \(BOS\).
-The Cray Advanced Platform Monitoring and Control \(CAPMC\) service is used to directly control the power for nodes, regardless of the state in HSM.
-CAPMC does not check if a node is disabled in HSM.
+The preferred method for safely
+powering them on/off is via the Boot Orchestration Service \(BOS\).
+The Cray Advanced Platform Monitoring
+and Control \(CAPMC\) or Power Control Service \(PCS\) is used to directly control the power for nodes,
+regardless of the state in HSM.
+PCS/CAPMC does not check if a node is disabled in HSM.